ninabarzh/broomstick/content/posts/hic.md

 To borrow from Orwell: all patients are equal, but some markets are more equal than others.

 So next time someone tells you the high cost of medication reflects the high cost of innovation, do ask who paid for the innovation.
 And where the profits went.
-And whether the real miracle drug was, all along, **a robust legal framework for global rent-seeking**.
+And whether the real miracle drug was, all along, **a legal framework for global rent-seeking**.

 ## More